Learning to Optimize Via Posterior Sampling: Problem Formulation.

 The $T$-period Bayesian regret is defined by $\mathbb{E}\left[\text{Regret}\left(T,\,\pi, \theta \right)\right]$, where the expectation is taken with respect to the prior distribution over $\theta$.
 Hence,

-This quantity is also called Bayes risk, or simply expected regret. \begin{rem} Measurability assumptions are required for the above expectations to be well-defined.
-In order to avoid technicalities that do not present fundamental obstacles in the contexts we consider, we will not explicitly address measurability issues in this paper and instead simply assume that functions under consideration satisfy conditions that ensure relevant expectations are well-defined. \end{rem} \begin{rem} All equalities between random variables in this paper hold almost surely with respect to the underlying probability space. \end{rem}
+This quantity is also called Bayes risk, or simply expected regret. \begin{remark} Measurability assumptions are required for the above expectations to be well-defined.
+In order to avoid technicalities that do not present fundamental obstacles in the contexts we consider, we will not explicitly address measurability issues in this paper and instead simply assume that functions under consideration satisfy conditions that ensure relevant expectations are well-defined. \end{remark} \begin{remark} All equalities between random variables in this paper hold almost surely with respect to the underlying probability space. \end{remark}

-\subsection{On Regret and Bayesian Regret}
+\subsection{On Regret and Bayesian Regret.}

-To interpreting results about the regret and Bayesian regret of various algorithms and to appreciating their practical implications, it is useful to take note of several properties of and relationships between these performance measures.
+To interpret results about the regret and Bayesian regret of various algorithms and to appreciate their practical implications, it is useful to take note of several properties of and relationships between these performance measures.
 For starters, asymptotic bounds on Bayesian regret are essentially asymptotic bounds on regret.
-In particular, if $\mathrm{BayesRegret}(T,\pi)=O(g(T))$ for some non-negative function $g$ then an application of Markov's inequality shows $\mathrm{Regret}(T,\pi,\theta)=O_P(g(T))$.
-Here $O_P$ indicates that $\mathrm{Regret}(T,\pi,\theta)/g(T)$ is stochastically bounded in the sense that for all $\epsilon>0$ there exists $M>0$ such that This observation can be further extended to establish a sense in which Bayesian regret is robust to prior mis-specification.
-In particular, if the agent's prior is $\mu$ but for convenience he selects actions as though his prior were an alternative $\tilde{\mu}$, the resulting Bayesian regret satisfies
+In particular, if $\mathrm{BayesRegret}(T,\pi)=O(g(T))$ for some non-negative function $g$ then an application of Markov's inequality shows $\mathrm{Regret}(T,\pi, \theta)=O_P(g(T))$.
+Here $O_P$ indicates that $\mathrm{Regret}(T,\pi, \theta)/g(T)$ is stochastically bounded under the prior distribution.
+In other words, for all $\epsilon>0$ there exists $M>0$ such that This observation can be further extended to establish a sense in which Bayesian regret is robust to prior mis-specification.
+In particular, if the agent's prior over $\theta$ is $\mu$ but for convenience he selects actions as though his prior were an alternative $\tilde{\mu}$, the resulting Bayesian regret satisfies

 where $d\mu/d\tilde{\mu}$ is the Radon-Nikodym derivative\footnote{Note that the Radon-Nikodym derivative is only well defined when $\mu$ is absolutely continuous with respect to $\tilde{\mu}$.} of $\mu$ with respect to $\tilde{\mu}$ and $\|\cdot\|_{\tilde{\mu},\infty}$ is the essential supremum magnitude with respect to $\tilde{\mu}$.
 Note that the final term on the right-hand-side is the Bayesian regret for a problem with prior $\tilde{\mu}$ without mis-specification.